Private Links for AWS and Azure

 This section provides information on how to set up the Outbound AWS PrivateLinks from webMethods Cloud to your infrastructure.

-Provide the service name and private DNS name configured for the Service endpoint.
+Provide the service name and private DNS name configured for the endpoint service.
 The private DNS name is not mandatory.
 IBM provides the AWS account principal allowed to connect the endpoint service and you have to accept the endpoint connection.

 Access to all resources over the PrivateLink in your environment is over the following DNS name: